A modern guide to stepping up your job interviewing game.

 Are there other candidates, time frame

 There are lots of question techniques out there that claim to help you find out whether the candidate possesses specific skills that you’re after.
-Our preferred technique is STAR.
+Our preferred technique to use for job interview questions is STAR.

 Facing a whole bunch of people across a table during an interview can be really intimidating, so never go into an interview with an interview team bigger than two.